 LLG3D¶

 LLG3D is a solver for the stochastic Landau-Lifshitz-Gilbert equation in 3D.
-It is written in Python and utilizes the MPI library to parallelize computations.
+It is written in Python and may run in parallel using MPI, OpenCL or JAX.
 Details about the model, the numerical method and the physical results can be found in Courtès et al. [1].

 Usage¶